iconify/iconify/packages/ember/readme.md

 -   prefix is name of icon set.
 -   name is name of icon.

-See [Iconify for Vue icon names documentation](https://docs.iconify.design/icon-components/ember/icon-name.html) for more detailed explanation.
+See [Iconify for Ember icon names documentation](https://docs.iconify.design/icon-components/ember/icon-name.html) for more detailed explanation.

 ## Using icon data